kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - Favorites.md

-## Top of Mind - Inventory
+## Top of Mind

-- [ ] Fix inventory truncation.
+- [x] Fix inventory truncation.
 Review how Tidy 5e does it.
 It looks good.
-- [ ] Maybe roll up features into an object to send into the inventory list component
+- [x] Fix Feature truncation.
+Fixing inventory truncation broke it.
+- [ ] Create object model for specifying columns and their corresponding cell data.
+The model should allow for passing in svelte components and their props ⚡
   - [ ] `{ columns: [], allowAddButton: boolean, etc... }`
 - [ ] Make it so you can specify what columns to include, with the default being all columns.
 - [ ] Allow specifying column labels